Explore The Pearl of the Aegean: The Best Places To Visit In Izmir

 The city offers a mix of the old and new and there’s also a variety of pretty beaches just a short distance away from central Izmir, providing plenty of places to relax, unwind and enjoy all that this beautiful region has to offer.

 With over 8,000 years of ancient history visible in archaeological sites and monuments, Izmir doesn’t just have a fascinating cultural heritage.
 It’s also home to a lovely coastal climate, outdoor activities, and distinct local cuisine.
-Here are the most famous places to visit in the city of Izmir and the closeby region:
+Here are the most famous and best places to visit in the city of Izmir and the closeby region:

 1. The Clock Tower